dburian/transformer_document_embedding/notes/datasets.md

 Longer documents because there are models which probably will produce something better for shorter ones.

+### Mix

+- [SciRepEval](https://arxiv.org/abs/2211.13308) -- evaluation of embeddings of
+  scientific papers
+    - includes 24 tasks, 8 with train+dev+test splits, 16 with test split
+    - 4 type of tasks:
+        - proximity -- ranking paper to papers similarity
+        - ad-hoc search -- ranking query to papers similarity
+        - classification -- linear SVM on top of embedding
+        - regression -- prediction of continuous quantity from embedding

 ### Similarity

 Testing whether the embeddings capture test similarity.
 Do not think about the